xiaomlove/nexusphp-doc/docs/en/installation.md

 ```

 ### Enable https configuration
-To enable https, you first have to prepare the certificate.
+To enable https, you first have to prepare the certificate, see [About https] below.
 ```
 server {
     listen 443 ssl;